Correlation Between MSA Safety and CompX International

 Pair Corralation between MSA Safety and CompX International

-Considering the 90-day investment horizon MSA Safety is expected to under-perform the CompX International.
-But the stock apears to be less risky and, when comparing its historical volatility, MSA Safety is 3.65 times less risky than CompX International.
-The stock trades about -0.1 of its potential returns per unit of risk.
-The CompX International is currently generating about -0.02 of returns per unit of risk over similar time horizon.
-If you would invest 2,761 in CompX International on November 28, 2024 and sell it today you would lose (314.00) from holding CompX International or give up 11.37% of portfolio value over 90 days.
+Considering the 90-day investment horizon MSA Safety is expected to generate 0.39 times more return on investment than CompX International.
+However, MSA Safety is 2.55 times less risky than CompX International.
+It trades about -0.12 of its potential returns per unit of risk.
+CompX International is currently generating about -0.1 per unit of risk.
+If you would invest 16,665 in MSA Safety on December 27, 2024 and sell it today you would lose (1,377) from holding MSA Safety or give up 8.26% of portfolio value over 90 days.

 Time Period3 Months [change]